Configuring the Import of OSM data🔗

 osm2pgsql expects the flex style to implement three callbacks, one process function per OSM type.
 If you want to implement special handling for certain OSM types, you can override the default implementations provided by the flex-base module.

-The default scripts only allows relations of type multipolygon
+process relations of type multipolygon

 , boundary